MicrosoftDocs/azure-devops-docs/docs/work/guidance/scrum-process.md

 Your product owner can plan and track product backlog items and bugs in the product backlog by using the **Product Backlog** query.
 You can find work items that are assigned to the current sprint by using the shared queries that are listed under the **Current Sprint** folder.
 These queries find work items that are assigned to a specified iteration or sprint.
 As you plan additional sprints, you can modify these queries to specify the latest sprint and save them to additional folders that you create, such as **Sprint 2** or **Sprint 3**.

-The project administrator for each team project [defines area and iteration paths](../customize/set-area-paths.md) for that project so that the team can track progress by those designations.
+The project administrator for each team project [defines area paths](../customize/set-area-paths.md) and [iteration paths](../customize/set-iteration-paths-sprints.md) for that project so that the team can track progress by those designations.

 |Shared queries|Description|
 |---|---|